Five Types of Tailgaters

 Drunk drivers and drowsy or fatigued drivers tailgate because they have difficulty paying attention to the road or focusing on driving, and following closely seems easier than navigating the road themselves.

-If you were injured in a collision caused by a tailgater, you should call the experienced Campbell personal injury lawyers at the Solution Now Law Firm.
+If you were injured in a collision caused by a tailgater, you should call the experienced San Jose personal injury lawyers at the Solution Now Law Firm.
 We can help you recover damages for your medical expenses, lost wages, pain and suffering, property damage and more.
 Let us hold the negligent tailgater responsible by calling us today at 408-256-2871 to schedule a free consultation.